 Sponsor or Common-Law Partners Still Married to Someone Else

-Persons who are married to third parties may be considered common-law partners provided their marriage has broken down and they have cohabited in a conjugal relationship with the common-law partner for at least one year.
+Persons who are married to third parties may be considered common-law partners provided their marriage has broken down, and they have cohabited in a conjugal relationship with the common-law partner for at least one year.
 Cohabitation with a common-law partner must have started after a physical separation from the spouse.
-Evidence of separation from the spouse may include:
+Evidence of separation from the spouse may include the following:

 A separation agreement,

 A signed formal declaration that the marriage has ended and that the person has entered into a common-law relationship,